 In this article, we will introduce a new way to measure the financial impact of data debt and poor data discovery on your business.

 While speaking with data engineers and analysts, most voice their concern for dark, muddled, decayed and undocumented data, but the problem is that most don’t know where to start and how to measure the cost of data debt.
-Incase you are interested in calculating your own data debt, we created a calculator to help teams measure the cost of their data debt and the ROI of a data discovery tool, which you can find here.

 The problem leads organizations to spend more on their compute costs and costs organizations indirectly as more people rely on the data team when they need answers.